ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 To be eligible for a GPA adjustment, students must meet all the following conditions at the time of the request:

-- Officially admitted, reenrolled or reinstated to Kent State *
+- Officially admitted, reenrolled or reinstated* to Kent State and

-- Seeking a Kent State undergraduate degree or certificate
+- Seeking a Kent State degree, certificate or teacher licensure/endorsement program and

-- Enrolled in undergraduate credit courses at Kent State
+- Enrolled in credit-bearing courses at Kent State.

 - *

-Students who are dismissed may apply for GPA adjustment if they appeal and are reinstated.
+Students who are dismissed may apply for GPA Adjustment if they appeal and are reinstated to Kent State.

-Students with a previous undergraduate degree or certificate and currently enrolled in a subsequent undergraduate program are eligible with the following stipulations:
+Students with a previous degree or certificate and currently enrolled in a subsequent program are eligible with the following stipulations:

-- Students who earned a Kent State associate or bachelor’s degree or certificate may request a GPA adjustment for failed grades (F, NF, SF, U) and only C-, D+ and D grades for the courses that were not used toward earning the previous degree or certificate.
+- Students who earned a Kent State associate or bachelor’s degree or undergraduate certificate may request a GPA adjustment for failed grades (F, NF, SF, U) and only C-, D+ and D grades for the courses that were not used toward earning the previous degree/certificate.

-- Students who earned a non-Kent State associate or bachelor’s degree or certificate may request a GPA adjustment for failed grades (F, NF, SF, U) earned before or after the awarded degree or certificate and only C-, D+ and D grades earned after the awarded degree or certificate.
+- Students who earned a non-Kent State associate or bachelor’s degree or undergraduate certificate may request a GPA adjustment for failed grades (F, NF, SF, U) earned before or after the awarded degree/certificate and only C-, D+ and D grades earned after the awarded degree/certificate.

 Reason for Policy